Partner, Verdad Advisers

 What Next: Continuing to grow my business and working on writing projects in addition.

-But I am not a full-time writer, and the lessons I learned in history and literature extend well beyond the practice of actually writing history.
+But I am not a full-time writer, and the lessons I learned in History & Literature extend well beyond the practice of actually writing history.
 During college, I worked at a quantitative hedge fund, and, after graduating, took a job at a private equity firm.
 I went to business school at Stanford and launched my own hedge fund, Verdad Advisers, upon graduation.
 My business today requires separating truth from narrative and using evidence to falsify or confirm different investment theories.
-For the last two years, I have hired interns from the History and Literature program, because I find their worldviews and skillsets ideally suited for financial analysis.
+For the last few years, I have hired interns from the History & Literature program, because I find their worldviews and skillsets ideally suited for financial analysis.